General Knowledge Quizzes

 9 / 20

-9. What is the capital city of Russia?
+9. What is the currency of Brazil?

 10 / 20